Y14C/lucky65v2/README.md

 Please proceed with caution and verify the code as needed before use.

+The zip file codebase-source-full-lucky65v2.zip was provided to me and i have uploaded it as is so you can use it to understand the directory strucutre.

-Please freely download the zip files and make your own repo to maintain the code as i am just a user who bought the keeb and am not actually involved with the QMK team and their contributors.
+Please freely download the zip file and make your own repo to maintain the code as i am just a user who bought the keeb and am not actually involved with the QMK team and their contributors.